Table of contents

 User Setup

-Step 2 – Review Imported Users
+Step 1 – Review Imported Users

-Step 3 – Control Login Access
+Step 2 – Control Login Access

-• With login access — The user can sign in and view dashboards according to their role.
+• With login access — The user can sign in and view dashboards according to their role

-Step 4 – Assign Roles and Permissions
+Step 3 – Assign Roles and Permissions

 Roles determine what each user can see and manage in TeamScore.
-You can adjust them anytime under Settings → Edit Profile → Accounts & Roles.

 Owner